They rose up, drove him out of the town, and led him to the brow of the hill

 But Jesus passed through the midst of them and went away.

 Jesus’ words turned the people against him.
-They were ready to drive him out of town and throw him over a cliff!
 They took offence at him.
-He was a carpenter, a construction worker, and they all knew his family.
 One of their own was lecturing to them.
+They all knew his family.
 Who did he think he was?
-They were governed by in-group loyalties, by their own sense of entitlement.
-Their vision extended no further than taking care of their own and they expected no less from their hometown prophet.
+Their vision extended no further than that.

 It is difficult to voice a challenging opinion to what is accepted as the norm.
 We are afraid of the consequences if we dare to “speak truth to power.”
 Powerful people want to protect what they consider their prerogatives.
 They will sometimes go to great lengths to defend them whether they be religious groups or nations.
 It makes us afraid to speak the truth openly, afraid that our words will offend people who have power to harm the messenger.
 Bur courage can be born of faith and conviction.
 We see this in our modern day prophets who speak as Jesus did and are thrown “over the cliff” either literally or by character assassination and exclusion.